joeytmab/Lots-O-Thoughts-A-Social-Media-Backend-API-/README.md

 ## Installation Parameters

+Though not necessary, MongoDB Compass is a program used to properly visualize the database created with the application.
+Insomnia (or another API testing platform) is also needed to demonstrate proper routing of our APIs.

 `npm i` allows for necessary installation of miscellaneous packages.
-Doing so will install Express, Dotenv, Bcrypt, and Handlebars.js.

-A MySQL Workbench is also used, but not required, for proper database function. `mysql -u root -p`, followed by `source db/schema.sql` will also ensure proper results.

-Finally, `node seeds/seed.js` will be used to seed user, post, and comment data for visualization. `npm run start` can be used after to initialize the app.
+`npm run start` can be used after to initialize the app.
+If the app is not able to be run because the designated port is being used, `npx kill-port 3001` can be used to clear and prepare for proper utility.

-Note: if running the application locally (instead of on the Heroku environment), `http://localhost:3001/` will be the target address for application access.
+No other requirements for installation are needed.

 ## Walkthrough Video (4 Parts)